Yishen27/Traffic-Sign-Classifier/README.md

 # Traffic-Sign-Classifier
 ----
 This is a Udacity project aimming at generating code that can recognize and classify traffic signs based on neural network and machine learning.
-The code is capable of taking in images of traffic signs and returns the calss with highest probability.
+The code is capable of taking in images of traffic signs and returns the class with highest probability.

 ## Model structure